You have questions? We have answers.

-VIP BEACH SEATING This is the area right in front of our Hospitality Tents.
-This ticket gives you access to the beach, no-host bar, food vendors and close-by restrooms.
+THE DROP ZONE This ticket gives you access to a private area of the beach at Show Center, cash bar access, food trucks and close-by restrooms.
 Please note that this ticket does not include any shade or seating.
-Please bring your own chairs, blankets and umbrellas.
+Please bring your own chairs, blankets and umbrellas or purchase ours on site.
 Food and beverages will be available for purchase as well as a beer and wine for those 21 and up.
 Children 3 and under are free.
 In addition to the general prohibited items list (see below) EZ up tents and coolers are not allowed.

 PIER SEATING The best seat in the house!
-You will have access to a first come-first serve chair right on historic Huntington Beach pier with the planes flying right over head.
+You will have access to a first come-first serve seat right on the iconic Huntington Beach pier with the planes flying right over head.
 No shade will be available.
 In addition to the general prohibited items list (see below) EZ up tents and coolers are not allowed.
 Children 3 and under are free.

-FLIGHT LINE CLUB / FLIGHT LINE RESERVED TABLES This is the all inclusive ticket, access to a host bar and buffet service for 5 hours, tables chairs and shade.
+FLIGHT LINE CLUB / FLIGHT LINE RESERVED TABLES This is the all inclusive ticket, access to a cash bar and food service for 5 hours, tables chairs and shade.
 Restrooms will be close by for ease of access.
 Children 3 and under are free.
 In addition to the general prohibited items list (see below) EZ up tents and coolers are not allowed.

 Do you have senior citizen, military, student or other discounts?